 One morning I woke up, and my fingers were completely numb.
 As the disease progressed, my brain could not properly send out signals to my nerves and muscles.
 My fingers tingled but were too weak to grasp a pen.
 The key to the door of my thoughts had been stolen.

 I felt angry and frustrated once my body “imprisoned” me.
 My feet and legs turned in and stiffened.
 Sadly, I accepted being trapped in a wheelchair.
 The inability to use my hands and feet took that anger to a whole different level.
 I was so tired.
 I didn’t want to fight.
 My physical therapist said he saw “the light of determination” go out of my eyes.
 I didn’t want to go through the pain to walk again.
 I resolved that I would be a blob in a chair and go on with my life.
 Plenty of people live normally in wheelchairs, don’t they?
 One day, as I crawled up the stairwell on my knees, hoisting myself up one step at a time, I realized I did want to walk again.
 I decided that fighting to get my life back would be worth it.

-That night in the van, I was drifting out into the darkness, literally.
-Consciousness anchors us to reality, and I was losing my anchor.
-Once we got back to the house we were staying in, my brother made me grilled cheese.
+That night in the van, I was drifting into the darkness, literally.
+Consciousness grounds us in reality, and I was losing my anchor.
+Once we got back to the house, my brother made me grilled cheese.
 The writing on the note became truth.